-- 12. In addition to the duty of an auditor of entities in regulated industries to report direct to regulators in certain circumstances (see paragraph 1 above), an auditor and others have a statutory duty to take the initiative to disclose to an authorized officer (as defined in the Drug Trafficking (Recovery of Proceeds) Ordinance (DTROP), the Organized and Serious Crimes Ordinance (OSCO) and the United Nations (Anti-Terrorism Measures) Ordinance (UNATMO)) knowledge or suspicion that any property represents - (a) proceeds of, or was used in connection with, or is intended to be used in connection with, drug trafficking under the DTROP; - (b) proceeds of, or was used in connection with, or is intended to be used in connection with, an indictable offence under the OSCO; and - (c) terrorist property under the UNATMO.
+- 12. In addition to the duty of an auditor of entities in regulated industries to report direct to regulators in certain circumstances (see paragraph 1 above), an auditor and others have a statutory duty to disclose to an authorized officer (as defined in the Drug Trafficking (Recovery of Proceeds) Ordinance (DTROP) (Cap.
+405), the Organized and Serious Crimes Ordinance (OSCO) (Cap.
+455) and the United Nations (Anti-Terrorism Measures) Ordinance (UNATMO) (Cap.
+575)) knowledge or suspicion that any property - in whole or in part, directly or indirectly, represents the proceeds of, or was used in connection with, or is intended to be used in connection with, drug trafficking (under section 25A(1) of DTROP); or - (b) in whole or in part, directly or indirectly, represents the proceeds of, or was used in connection with, or is intended to be used in connection with, an indictable offence (under section 25A(1) of OSCO); or - (c) represents terrorist property (under section 12(1) of UNATMO).

 A failure to disclose in these circumstances is itself an offence.
-However, under the above legislation, a disclosure by an employee to an appropriate person designated for the purpose, according to the employer's procedures, is regarded as being the same as a disclosure to an authorized officer.
-It should also be noted that there are other offences under the respective Ordinances, including the offence of "tipping off", and further guidance on these offences and definitions of "authorized officer", "proceeds", etc. described above are provided in Anti-Money Laundering Bulletin (AMLB) 1 "Requirements on Anti-money Laundering, Anti-terrorist Financing and Related Matters" and a supplement to AMLB 1, "Frequently Asked Questions on Suspicious Transaction Reporting" issued by the Hong Kong Institute of Certified Public Accountants.
+However, under the above legislation, a disclosure by an employee to an appropriate person (such as Money Laundering Reporting Officer) designated for the purpose, according to the procedures established by his/her employer for the making of such disclosure, is regarded as being the same as a disclosure to an authorized officer (i.e. the employee has satisfied his/her statutory obligation).
+It should also be noted that there are other offences under the relevant ordinances, including the offence of "tipping off", and further guidance on these offences and definitions of "authorized officer", "proceeds", etc. described above is provided in Chapter F of the HKICPA's Code of Ethics for Professional Accountants.

-- 13. A disclosure made under DTROP or OSCO will not be treated as a breach of contract, any enactment, rule of conduct or other provision restricting disclosure of information and will not render the person making the disclosure liable in damages for any loss arising out of the disclosure. - 14.
-A disclosure made under UNATMO will not be treated as a breach of any restriction upon the disclosure of information imposed by contract or by any enactment, rules of conduct or other provision.
+- 13. It should be noted that, in accordance with section 25A(3), a disclosure made under DTROP or OSCO in the above circumstances will not be treated as a breach of contract, any enactment, rule of conduct or other provision restricting disclosure of information and will not render the person making the disclosure liable in damages for any loss arising out of the disclosure. - 14.
+Similarly, in accordance with section 12(3), a disclosure made under UNATMO in the above circumstances will not be treated as a breach of any restriction upon the disclosure of information imposed by contract or by any enactment, rules of conduct or other provision.
 The person making the disclosure will not be liable in damages for any loss arising out of the disclosure, or any act done or omitted to be done in relation to the property concerned in consequence of the disclosure.